-E. Foreign qualifications (non-EEA)
+D. Foreign qualifications (non-EEA)

 - 1. A non-European certificate that according to NUFFIC and/or NARIC standards is equivalent to a Dutch VWO certificate will grant access to university in the Netherlands. - 2.
-The same requirements that also apply to candidates with an HBO (university of applied science) propaedeutic certificate will apply to these candidates in the entrance examination as defined in Article 7.28.3 of the Act (see A). - 3.
-Non-native speakers of Dutch who wish to be admitted to the Bachelor's degree programmes in Biology, Life Science and Technology, or Pharmacy must also have passed the State Examination in Dutch as a Second Language, Programme II (NT2-II). - 4.
-In addition, candidates are required to be competent in English: an IELTS score of 6.5, a TOEFL score of 580 (paper-based), of 237 (computer-based) or of 92 (internet-based) or equivalent.
+In the entrance examination, as referred to in art.
+7.28, paragraph 3 of the Act, per country and educational institution specific training conditions are mentioned.
+These are standardized.
+The entrance examination is, in accordance with the Admissions Board Bachelor's programmes FSE, carried out by the Admissions Office.
+If for a specific diploma no standardisation has taken place then the requirements as formulated for candidates with a HBO (university of applied science) propaedeutic certificate will apply to these candidates in the entrance examination as defined in Article 7.28.3 of the Act (see A). - 3.
+In addition, candidates are required to be competent in English: